 Each section has an overview map, and zoomable maps to show the detailed route at up to 1:50,000 scale (other than those sections on major long-distance paths).

-So far, I have walked 749 miles.
+The total distance walked, ignoring deviations to find accommodation, was 819 miles.
 For a table of distances and times, go to my Cross-England table (PDF file, Acrobat Viewer required).

 Here is the route so far, with north of Appleby pending.